17 Linen Closet Organization Ideas – Transform Your Space

 1. Maximize Vertical Space with Shelving

-If you have extra wall space, a tall, narrow shelving unit can also provide more room for storing linens without taking up too much of your floor space.
-This solution works especially well in small bathrooms or closets where floor space is limited but wall space is abundant.
+If you have extra side wall space, a tall narrow shelving unit can add capacity without taking up much floor space.
+This is especially helpful in small closets where your shelves are fixed and you need more levels for folded linens.

 2. Use Baskets for Easy Organization